App-vNext/Polly/docs/strategies/retry.md

 - `BackoffType`

 > [!IMPORTANT]
-> The below described algorithm is an implementation detail.
-It might change in the future without further notice.
+> The summarized description below is an implementation detail.
+It may change in the future without notice.
->
-> Also please bear in mind that some details are not mentioned here to keep the algorithm description short and terse.

-The `BackoffType` property's data type is a [`DelayBackOffType`](xref:Polly.DelayBackOffType) enum.
-This controls primarily how the calculation is done.
+The `BackoffType` property's data type is the [`DelayBackOffType`](xref:Polly.DelayBackOffType) enumeration.
+This primarily controls how the calculation is done.

 ### Constant